1899 (TV series): Plagiarism accusations

 Shortly after the release of 1899, Brazilian comic book author Mary Cagnin, through her X account, claimed her comic book story Black Silence (2016) had been plagiarized by Baran bo Odar and Jantje Friese.

 Cagnin mentioned that several elements of Black Silence had been reproduced in 1899 and speculated that the series creators discovered her work at the 2017 Gothenburg Book Fair, in Sweden, where she had distributed copies of Black Silences English version.
 Cagnin said she was "heartbroken" and had "cried a lot" over the issue.
 Her thread speculating how Black Silence had been plagiarized went viral in Brazil.
 Decider observed that "[a]side from an affinity for pyramids, it's hard to find many similarities" between the two projects", and noted that even when reading Black Silence with the specific goal of finding similarities to 1899, "the connections between the two properties were borderline nonexistent", concluding that "[c]reepy pyramids, suspicious suicides, weird codes, and outer space" are "incredibly common sci-fi tropes" and their appearance in both works is "not suspicious".

 Jantje Friese responded to the allegations via her Instagram account with a post that was later deleted, stating that "a Brazilian artist has claimed we stole from her graphic novel.
 To make it clear: we did not!
 Until yesterday we weren't even aware of the existence of that graphic novel".
 Friese went on to say that "Over two years we have put pain, sweat and exhaustion into the creation of 1899.
 This is an original idea and not based on any source material.
 Nevertheless we've been bombarded with messages – some of them ugly and hurtful."
 The series creator also added that "someone cries wolf and everyone jumps on it, not even checking whether the claims make any sense. [...]
 Of course should this be a scheme to sell more of her graphic novels: well played, [...]".
 Baran bo Odar, through his own Instagram account, declared the creators of 1899 "would never steal from other artists as we feel as artists ourselves" and that they had reached out to Cagnin.

-Later, Cagnin claimed the situation was being dealt with legally through her X account.
-She briefly deleted her account and later deleted the original thread of the accusations.